 Is alcohol in the workplace really a problem?

 According to the Institute of Alcohol Studies, a study in 1994, revealed that 90% of personnel directors from top UK organisations stated that alcohol consumption was a problem in their workplace, with 17% seeing it as a major issue.
 More recently, research indicates that 63% of UK workers admit that drinking alcohol at lunchtime makes them less productive and 40% say lunchtime alcohol consumption has a negative impact on their concentration, and, although numbers are falling, consuming alcohol on lunch break remains a significant issue that employers must contend with.

 Alcohol Awareness and health.

-Alcohol can have significant negative impacts on health.
+Alcohol can have a significant negative impact on health.
 Alcohol can raise blood pressure, increase the risk of heart disease and stroke, cause liver damage, cirrhosis of the liver, and increase the risk of cancers of the mouth and throat.
 Additionally, alcohol can cause behavioural changes, bad behaviour and poor discipline could lead to low morale for the rest of your employees, which can have a detrimental impact on productivity all-round.

 Alcohol Awareness: Your responsibilities as an employer.

-One question you should always consider is if you doing enough to make sure your workers are aware of your organisations’ position on alcohol consumption?
+One question you should always consider is if you doing enough to make sure your workers are aware of your organisation’s position on alcohol consumption?

-Take steps today, and provide your staff with clear rules on alcohol consumption during work hours.
-By putting appropriate policies and procedures in place you will also support for those personnel affected by alcohol.
+Employers should always take steps to provide staff with clear rules on alcohol consumption during work hours.
+By putting appropriate policies and procedures in place you will also support for personnel affected by alcohol.

 Guidance from the Health and Safety Executive (HSE) explains your legal obligation under